GUIDING PRINCIPLES

 Specific Objectives:

-Students will understand criminological theory.
+Goal 2: Students will comprehend and apply criminological theory.

 Specific Objectives: